 The GCF's outreach to, and engagement with, the private sector is seen as a key defining element of the Fund.
 Originally set up as a separate Private Sector Facility (PSF), the Fund has now sought to make private sector operations a cross-cutting aspect of all GCF operations, including in accreditation, portfolio development and management and with a special focus on enabling domestic private investment in low-carbon and climate resilient approaches.
-As a result, by November 2020, 38% of the portfolio's nominal value (USD 2.7 billion) had been allocated to the private sector.
+As a result, as of January 2022, 34% of the portfolio's nominal value (USD 3.4 billion) had been allocated to the private sector.

-A 14-member Private Sector Advisory Group (PSAG) composed of eight private sector representatives (four each from developed and developing countries) in addition to two civil society experts (one from developed and one from developing countries) and four Board members (two each from developed and developing countries) - is tasked to provide strategic guidance on GCF engagement with private sector actors.
-The PSAG works closely with the Secretariat as well as the Board Investment and Risk Management Committees.
-Since its formation, the PSAG has met several times and elaborated broad principles as well as targeted recommendations to the Board for Fund-wide engagement options and opportunities with the private sector.
-This includes, for example, recommendations on mobilising funding at scale or working with local entities, particularly MSMEs.
+A 14-member Private Sector Advisory Group (PSAG) - composed of eight private sector representatives (four each from developed and developing countries) in addition to two civil society experts (one from developed and one from developing countries) and four Board members (two each from developed and developing countries) - was set up in 2014 in order to provide strategic guidance on GCF engagement with private sector actors.
+Working closely with the Secretariat as well as the Board Investment and Risk Management Committees, the PSAG over a period of five years elaborated broad principles as well as targeted recommendations to the Board for Fund-wide engagement options and opportunities with the private sector.
+This included, for example, recommendations on mobilising funding at scale or working with local entities, particularly MSMEs.

 Following core recommendations by the PSAG, the Board approved a USD 200 million MSME pilot programme and a USD 500 million pilot programme for MFS at its 10th meeting in July 2015.
-The RfP for the MSME pilot, which opened in summer 2016, resulted in three approved MSME pilot proposals with no further proposal approved in 2020, but several in the pipeline.
+The RfP for the MSME pilot, which opened in summer 2016, resulted in three approved MSME pilot proposals with no further proposal approved in 2021, but several in the pipeline.
 The RfP for MFS closed by September 2017 and netted 350 concept notes.
 Of these, 30 were shortlisted, with one approved by the Board at its 23rd meeting in July 2019, one initially submitted for and then withdrawn at its 24th meeting, and two more approved respectively at the 25th and the 27th Board meetings.
-The use of both RfPs is scheduled to be reviewed by the IEU in 2021.
+In 2021, the IEU reviewed the use of both RfPs as well as the GCF's private sector approach.

-The PSAG held no meeting in 2020, the second year in a row that it did not convene, casting doubts about its future as the mandate of its current members has since expired.
+The PSAG held no meeting in 2021, the third year in a row that it did not convene, casting doubts about its future as the mandate of its current members has since expired.
 However, its earlier recommendations on private sector engagement in REDD+, adaptation and in the SIDS were largely integrated in the update of the GCF's strategic plan approved in November 2020.
 This update also incorporated recommendations from a new private sector strategy shared with the Board in 2019, such as a stronger focus on private equity investments and facilitating the partnership of private sector actors with the Fund through a PSAA instead of fullfledged accreditation.